imthezoro/miscrit-farm-bot/README.md

 pip install pyautogui pytesseract opencv-python pillow pygame
 ```

-Also make sure [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) is installed and added to your system PATH.
+Also make sure [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) is installed and added to your system PATH.[CAN SKIP](Not needed at the moment)

 #### 🗂️ Step 4: Set Up Folder Structure